anhilash/mlmodel_training_serving_monitoring/README.md

 docker-compose.yml
 README.md
 ```
 Trainig and persisting ML Model in the `model.py` Module.
 For evaluating the model we can use AUC ROC.
-And the model is persisted accordingly in the
+And the model is persisted accordingly.
+For improving the text classification model we can do the following.
+1) Domain specific features in the corpus
+2) Use An Exhaustive Stopword List
+3) Noise Free Corpus
+4) Eliminating features with extremely low frequency
+5) Normalized Corpus

 ```python
 class Model: